ianir/Arielou/README.md

 Classes support inheritance, albeit with an inheritance tax.

-In order to reduce valuable resources, a nop penalty is applied between code lines.
+In order to reduce limited code line resources, a nop penalty is applied between code lines.

 In order to reduce line length, a nop penalty is applied every 30 characters.